YongliangMiao/YongliangMiao.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year AI student at [Beijing Normal-Hong Kong Baptist University](https://uic.edu.cn/en/).
+I am currently waiting for admission results for a Master's in Computer Science and interning in [Pair City](https://www.paircity.com/home) while conducting research on LLM uncertainty.

-🔥🔥If you need a research intern who is self-motivated and responsible, I’d be a great fit!🔥🔥
+🔥If you need a research intern who is self-motivated and responsible, I’d be a great fit!🔥

 Recent Research Interests
 ======